-The filter is provided by Exa (through Hi-Impact) and enables schools full control over allowed and prohibited websites.
+The filter is provided by Becta and enables schools full control over allowed and prohibited websites.
 The filter is pre-configured to prohibit access to any website that falls into one of the categories listed in the previous section.
 However, this does mean that from time to time, access to important websites that could enhance learning is prohibited.
-The Headteacher, ICT Leader, ICT assistant and technician all have full control over the filter and are able to have sites blocked or unblocked.
+The Strategic Leaders for ICT have full control over the filter and are able to block (or unblock) sites.
 They have a responsibility to ensure that no inappropriate content is explicitly permitted.

 We accept that some inappropriate content may appear no matter how strictly we monitor the filtering system.
-Due to this we have developed an "Acceptable Use Policy" which all parents, guardians and children sign upon entry to the school.
+Due to this we have developed an "Acceptable Use Policy" which all parents, guardians and children will need to sign before access to the Internet is permitted.
 This document outlines the user's responsibility upon discovering inappropriate material.
-The pupils' responsibilities are also reviewed and reminded to all pupils regularly through their lessons.

 As a continued visual reminder of the E-Safety rules, there will be a poster visible in each room where there is a computer; e.g. ICT suite, classrooms etc. As well as having the posters available within school an age appropriate copy will be sent home with the recommendation that parents/guardians discuss and reinforce these rules and if possible, display the poster in the area of the computer at home.
-(This will be done annually as part of the new starters pack.)